Modern Graphic Design

 3. Seek Feedback Constantly

 From colleagues, users, and even friends and family.
-Every piece of feedback is an opportunity to improve.
+Every piece of feedback is an opportunity to enhance our performance.

 4. Teach Others